awsdocs/aws-sam-developer-guide/doc_source/serverless-generating-example-ci-cd.md

 The ordering of these steps, and details of each step, vary based on your CI/CD system:
 + If you are using AWS CodePipeline, see [Generating starter pipeline for AWS CodePipeline](serverless-generating-example-ci-cd-codepipeline.md)\.
-+ If you are using Jenkins, GitLab CI/CD, or GitHub Actions, see [Generating starter pipelines for Jenkins, GitLab CI/CD, or GitHub Actions](serverless-generating-example-ci-cd-others.md)\.
++ If you are using Jenkins, GitLab CI/CD, GitHub Actions, or Bitbucket Pipelines, see [Generating starter pipelines for Jenkins, GitLab CI/CD, GitHub Actions, or Bitbucket Pipelines](serverless-generating-example-ci-cd-others.md)\.